SeanoNET/TowerDefence-2D/README.md

 ﻿# TowerDefence-2D
 A simple Tower Defence 2D game written in vanilla Java.
-Based on the YouTube series[How To Make a Java Tower Defence Game](https://www.youtube.com/playlist?list=PLB85864F4E46196A9).
+Based on the YouTube series [How To Make a Java Tower Defence Game](https://www.youtube.com/playlist?list=PLB85864F4E46196A9).

 ![ ](example/towerdefence-2d.gif)